 What skill do you have?
 What do you know to do?
 Yes, based on your answer the offer of jobs is pretty diversified.
 You can work in wind towers, oil and gas, NDT, welding, insulation, infrastructure maintenance, but you can clean aswell windows or take care of other building maintenance tasks.
 It’s important to know that rope access is a way to further a trade.

 How much money does a rope access technician make?

 Rope Access Technician Salary.
-This depends on your experience and ofcourse what skills you have.
-Like an average: as a level one rope access technician, you can expect to earn between £12 and £20 per hour.
+This depends on your experience and of course what skills you have.
+For example: as a level one rope access technician, you can expect to earn between £12 and £20 per hour.
 Level two rope access technician can earn between £17 and £40 per hour, while level three technicians can average £45 and above.

 What is the difference between IRATA and SPRAT?